oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ### <a name="TypeStructureandContextURL" href="#TypeStructureandContextURL">3.1.1 Type, Structure and Context URL</a>

 All input sets and output sets in one transformation sequence are collections of the _input type_, that is the entity type or complex type of the first input set, or in other words, of the resource to which the transformation sequence is applied.
 The input type is determined by the entity model element identified within the metadata document by the context URL of that resource [OData-Protocol, section 10](#ODataProtocol).
-Individual structured instances in an input or output set can have a subtype of the input type.
+Individual instances in an input or output set can have a subtype of the input type.
 (See [example 71](#subinputtype).)
 The transformation sequence given as the `$apply` system query option is applied to the resource addressed by the resource path.
 The transformations defined below can have nested transformation sequences as parameters, these are then applied to resources that can differ from the current input set.

 The _structure_ of an instance that occurs in an input or output set is defined by the names of the structural and navigation properties that the instance contains.
 Instances of an input type can have different structures, subject to the following rules:
 - Declared properties of the input type or a nested or related type thereof or of a subtype of one of these MUST have their declared type and meaning when they occur in an input or output set.